Dalit: In the United States

 Many Dalits first came to the United States to flee caste-based oppression in South Asia.
 After the Chinese Exclusion Act of 1882, the demand for labourers brought in many caste-diverse South Asian immigrants, many of whom were Dalit.
 After the 1965 Immigration and Naturalization Act, immigrants from India were primarily professionals and students, largely from upper caste or dominant caste families.
-However, from the 1990s onwards, many more of the skilled labourers arriving from India have been Dalit, due to multiple generations of affirmative action policies in India, as well as ongoing efforts of organised resistance against caste discrimination.
+However, from the 1990s onwards, many more of the skilled professionals arriving from India have been Dalit, due to multiple generations of affirmative action policies in India, as well as ongoing efforts of organised resistance against caste discrimination.

-Dalits have faced discrimination and mistreatment throughout their existence in the United States.
-In the landmark Supreme Court Case United States v.
-Bhagat Singh Thind, Thind unsuccessfully argued for his right to citizenship by claiming that his lighter complexion and upper-caste background implied that he was in fact Caucasian.
-Thind's lawyers described his supposed superiority to lower-caste Indians, stating "The high-caste Hindu regards the aboriginal Indian Mongoloid in the same manner as the American regards the Negro, speaking from a matrimonial standpoint."
-This attitude describes the disapproval of low-caste Indians such as Dalits held by upper caste Indian Americans at the time.

-Some people, like S.P.
-Kothari, argue that there is no caste division within Hindus in the United States today.
-However, reports and stories have shown Dalit Americans continue to face significant discrimination in the United States.
 In 2018, Equality Labs released a report on "Caste in the United States".
 This report found that one in two Dalit Americans live in fear of their caste being "outed".
 In addition, 60% have experienced caste-based discriminatory jokes, and 25% have suffered verbal or physical assault because of their caste.

-The Equality Labs report also found that two-thirds of Dalit Americans experienced unfair treatment at their workplace.
 In late June 2020, the California Department of Fair Employment and Housing filed a lawsuit against Cisco Systems, alleging that a Dalit engineer at the company faced discrimination from two of his upper-caste supervisors for his Dalit background.
 The lawsuit claims that "higher caste supervisors and co-workers imported the discriminatory system's practices into their team and Cisco's workplace".
-At the BAPS Hindu temple in the city of Robbinsville, New Jersey, some 200 workers to the U.S. on R-1 visas as religious volunteers filed suit over being held against their will.
+In 2023, the California Civil Rights Department voluntarily dismissed its case alleging caste discrimination against two Cisco engineers, while still keeping alive its litigation against Cisco Systems.
+The CRD was later symbolically fined $2000 for their case against the two engineers and CISCO.